 The objective of the doctoral program is to educate a cadre of highly competent researchers who will pursue careers in academia, research, and technological leadership.
 The centerpiece of the doctoral program is dissertation research.
 Ph.D. students are expected to spend most of their time and energy generating high quality, original research.
-The courses taken during a student's tenure at the University will be geared mostly towards providing the necessary background to conduct quality research and to strengthen your knowledge.
-Each student's professional reputation and, to some extent, that of the department, depend on success in generating a high quality dissertation.
-Furthermore, the research grants that faculty receive and all other funding available in the department for graduate students are closely tied to the department's research productivity.
+The courses taken during a student's tenure at the University will be geared towards providing the necessary background to conduct quality research and to strengthen the student's foundational knowledge in mechanical engineering.
+Each student's professional reputation and, to some extent, that of the Department, depend on success in generating a high-quality dissertation.
+Furthermore, the research grants that faculty receive and all other funding available in the Department for graduate students are closely tied to the department's research productivity.